TEvans-Developer/Banking-Network-Project/README.md

 <hr>

-<h3>Distribution layer (Layer 3 Switches)</h3>
+<h3>Distribution layer and Core Layer  (Layer 3 Switches & Routers)</h3>
 <br>1.
 First we will enable the switch in privilege access mode.
 We then will configure the terminal using command "conf t"

-<br>2. we will then give the layer 3 switch the appropriate hostname and a banner message.
+<br>2. we will then give the layer 3 switch and routers the appropriate hostname and a banner message.

 <br>3.
 We will then give the switch a password for console configuration

-<br>4. we will then set up the L3 switch for SSH access
+<br>4. we will then set up the L3 switch and router for SSH access

 <br>5.
-We will then give the device a no ip domain lookup with an enable password and service password encryption.
+We will then give the devices a no ip domain lookup with an enable password and service password encryption.
 Then save it with do wr.

 <br>![Screenshot (130)](https://github.com/user-attachments/assets/a8e2065c-e8c5-447b-833b-1cd40914ff9d)

 <br>![Screenshot (131)](https://github.com/user-attachments/assets/e0a1eecb-e875-473d-bc75-20252a019a3e)